networkx/networkx/doc/source/install.rst

 GitHub
 ------

-  1. Clone the networkx repostitory
+  1. Clone the networkx repository
      (see https://github.com/networkx/networkx/ for options)
      ::